-Marisa Cannata is a Research Associate Professor in the Department of Leadership, Policy, and Organizations at Vanderbilt University and Director of the National Center on Scaling Up Effective Schools.
+Marisa Cannata is an Associate Professor of the Practice in education policy and school reform in the Department of Leadership, Policy, and Organizations at Vanderbilt University and Director of the National Center on Scaling Up Effective Schools.
 Dr. Cannata’s research focuses on the organizational and social conditions that shape the work experiences of teachers.
 This includes research on teacher hiring and career decisions, working conditions and professional climate, and teacher evaluation, as well as teacher participation and leadership in the implementation of school reform.
 Dr. Cannata’s research also attends to differences in these work experiences across charter and traditional public schools.
 Dr. Cannata has experience overseeing large mixed-method research projects in schools and districts.
-She is the co-editor of School Choice and School Improvement, published by Harvard Education Press, and Mapping the High School Reform Landscape, a Yearbook of Teachers College Record.
-Dr. Cannata has a B.A. in human biology with a concentration in educational policy from Stanford University and a Ph.D. in Educational Policy from Michigan State University.
+She is the co-author of Steps to Schoolwide Success: Systemic Practices for Connecting Social and Academic Emotional Learning, and co-editor of School Choice and School Improvement, published by Harvard Education Press, and Mapping the High School Reform Landscape, a Yearbook of Teachers College Record.
+Dr. Cannata has a Ph.D. in Educational Policy from Michigan State University.

 Watch a video on how NCSU works with partner districts to build capacity and local commitment.